 The family would like to sincerely thank the staff members of John Knox Village Care Center for the love and care they provided Bob in the final days of his life.
 They would also like to express sincere gratitude to the staffs of The University of Kansas Hospital, Saint Luke’s Hospital of Kansas City, and Research Medical Center, for the care and support provided over the last seven and a half years.
 Without your talents, our time with Bob would have been cut far too short.
 Through your efforts, you helped provide years of invaluable memories, and we are eternally grateful.

-Due to COVID-19, services will be held at a later date at Bethlehem Lutheran Church in Raymore, MO.
+Due to COVID-19, services will be held in the Spring of 2021 at Bethlehem Lutheran Church in Raymore, MO.
 Please click the link to receive updates if you would like to be notified.